formicidae-tracker/libarke/specs/specs.md

 |    Helios | 0x34            |
 |   Celaeno | 0x30            |

-For all of this messages, the host can use a RTR request (with a DLC of strictly zero) to actively fetch the data if required.
+For all of these messages, the host can use a Remote Transmission Request (RTR) (with a Data length code (DLC) field of strictly zero) to actively fetch the data if required.

 ## Message Specifications.